-Nate Shearer is in his fourth season as the head wrestling coach at Washington and Lee.
-Over his first three seasons, he has coached six place-winners at the Centennial Conference Championships, including mentoring Ron Tassoni '16 to the 2014 Centennial Conference title at 174-pounds, W&L's first conference title winner since 2001.
+Nate Shearer is in his fifth season as the head wrestling coach at Washington and Lee.
+Over his first four seasons, he has coached eight place-winners at the Centennial Conference Championships, including mentoring Ron Tassoni '16 to the 2014 Centennial Conference title at 174-pounds, W&L's first conference title winner since 2001.

 Tassoni went on to finish fourth at the NCAA East Regional, while Bennett Lewis '17 placed fifth in the 197-pound weight class.
 Both were named to the National Wrestling Coaches Association Scholar All-America team.

 In 2015, Tassoni and Evan Kueffner '18 both placed third at the Centennial Conference Championships, with Tassoni setting a new W&L record for wins in a season (29-9) and takedowns in a season (95).
 Lewis and Matt Kaminer '18 both earned Scholar All-America honors from the National Wrestling Coaches Association.